Board and Manager

 Patrick Pagani

-Senior Policy Advisor, COPA-COGECA (Farming community group)
+Senior Policy Advisor at Copa and Cogeca (Farming community group)

 Jose Luis Riechmann